The Brutal Death of a Neighborhood Legend.

 Seth Wilder Sr. and Jr., Washington, D.C.

-Many thanks to Eunice F., who posted a comment on a yesterday’s post about Seth Wilder reminding us that her uncle’s life was not defined by a single careless incident with tragic consequences.
+Many thanks to Eunice F., who posted a comment on yesterday’s post about Seth Wilder reminding us that her uncle’s life was not defined by a single careless incident with tragic consequences.
 The Wilders relocated to Washington, D.C., after Seth Wilder’s release from prison.
 He became a fixture on his Capitol Hill street, and his 1990 murder shocked his neighborhood.
 In less than a week, a homeless man was arrested and charged with killing Wilder, but was released without indictment after spending eight months in jail.

 Photo courtesy of Edith Jones Garnett.